The 50mm lens is my favorite lens. I can use this lens for portraits, events, street photography, etc.

 At least the photo you shoot has a POI (Point of Interest).

-If your photo has a POI, then your photo will look attractive.
+If your photo has a POI, then it will look attractive.
 This will make people want to see more of your work.

 If you look at it again, you’ll realize that 50mm lenses are great for bringing with you when traveling.